chernheng/C-to-MIPS-Compiler/project_management/project_management.md

 Week 3: Test for intermediates funcitionality and design the advanced functionality

-Week 4: Finish intermediate requirements
+Week 4: Finish advanced requirements

 Our internal deadline of project: 22nd March 2021 (Week 5) to give buffer time in case any issues arises